-- ■Include honest and constructive guidance about steps to take or strategies to try next - Celebrate success and/or progress toward the learning goals - 6.
-Why might it be beneficial to include praise ALONG WITH the feedback and guidance?
-[Allow time for participants to respond.] - 7.
-Ask: Can praise ever be ineffective?
-[Allow time for participants to respond.] - 8.
+7. Why might it be beneficial to include praise ALONG WITH the feedback and guidance?
+[Allow time for participants to respond.]

+- 8. Ask: Can praise ever be ineffective?
+[Allow time for participants to respond.] - 9.
 Present: - Praise (or blame) is not effective without feedback.
 Students need specific, descriptive information about what they do well or what they do not do well.
 The same thing can be true of guidance.
-Guidance without feedback is ineffective. - ➤ In addition, praise may be detrimental if it is undeserved.
+Guidance without feedback is ineffective. - In addition, praise may be detrimental if it is undeserved.
 Praising a student for what s/he does well or for progress toward the learning goals is beneficial, but students will see right through undeserved praise.